Tomcatdude/resume-markdown/resume[template].md

 ---
 **Computer Scientist**, SRI International, Menlo Park, CA, April 2025-Present
-* Analyze real world data using tools like SciPy, SK-Learn, Pandas, NumPy, and more
+* Analyze real world data using tools like SciPy, SK-Learn, Pandas, NumPy, and more.
-* Collaborate with cross-functional teams to design analysation tools and software.
+* Collaborate with cross-functional teams to design, develop, and deploy analysation tools and software.
-* Independently evaluate, refine, and develop tools in a Linux environment for transforming and analyzing data
+* Independently evaluate, refine, and develop tools in a Linux environment for transforming and analyzing data.
-* Use GIT versional control architecture
+* Use GIT versional control architecture.
-* Curate research reports slide decks for analysis and present to stakeholders
+* Curate and presente research reports and slide decks to both technical and non-technical stakeholders, effectively communicating complex findings.

 **Center Director**, Code Ninjas, Evergreen, CA, Feb 2024-Present
 * In charge of running a Code Ninjas center and leading the center's staff.